Target Home Decorator - A Mobile App MVP

 - Create an MVP to quickly validate the feature.

 - Help inspire purchases with an image based, immersive and interactive discovery process

-One of the core design decisions we made when creating our wireframes was to simply add our new concept to the already existing Target app, versus creating a brand new mobile app.
-The new concept would be prominently featured on the front page of the Target app, titled ‘Room Designer’.
-We made this decision because we learned in our interviews that many of customers already shop via the app, as well as in-store, before making their home goods purchases.
+One of the core design decisions we made was to add our new concept to the existing Target app.
+We made this decision because we learned in our interviews that many customers already shop via the app, as well as in-store, before making their home goods purchases.

 INITIAL SCREEN DESIGNS

-1. A full bleed view of Emily Henderson's expertly designed room specially for Target.
-All products can be found on this page can be purchased directly through the mobile app.
+1. All products can be purchased directly through the mobile app.

 FIRST ROUND OF TESTING

 I then led the testing of our prototype by interviewing five users who fit our primary persona.

 We validated that users enjoy browsing designer rooms to inspire their design choices through the app.
 The users also loved the full catalogue page.